muratk5n/thirdwave/en/README.md

 ---

-"1/3 or 1/4 of workers are now permamently remote working.
+"1/3 or 1/4 of workers are now permanently remote working.
 That changes consumption patterns.
 People consume more stuff.
 Work pattern change is underestimated". \#JimBianco